WoWAnalyzer/WoWAnalyzer/CONTRIBUTING.md

 # Contributing

-Hey!
-Awesome you're interested in helping out.
+Hey, welcome!
+Awesome you're interested in helping out!
 This should get you along the way.
-It's super basic right now because I hate documentation, but I hope it's enough to help you get started.
+If you have any questions the WoW Analyzer Discord is the place to ask: https://discord.gg/AxphPxU

 # Installing